Kyle Child Custody Lawyer

 About the Law Office of Ben Carrasco, PLLC

 At the Law Office of Ben Carrasco, PLLC, we practice only Texas family law.
 We handle contested divorces and high-conflict custody battles.
-Mr. Carrasco is a Board Certified Family Law Specialist as designated by the Texas Board of Legal Specialization.
+Mr. Carrasco is a Board-Certified Family Law Specialist as designated by the Texas Board of Legal Specialization.

 As a Stanford University alumnus, he stays dedicated to helping you manage these difficult and contentious situations.
 We pride ourselves on giving you direct access to your lawyer and providing aggressive legal representation prepared for trial.
-Our clients receive custom-made legal services with their family’s interests in mind.
-Contact us today for more information.
+Our clients receive custom-made legal services with their family’s interests in mind in Kyle.

 Related Content